phult/apify/README.md

   * Metadata
 * Supports Event Bus

+## Using Apify
+- Apify client for PHP: https://github.com/megaads-vn/apify-client-php
-Use HTTP clients like [Postman](https://www.getpostman.com/) to invoke RESTful API calls.
+- Use HTTP clients like [Postman](https://www.getpostman.com/) to invoke RESTful API calls.

-Combine with [API Gateway](https://github.com/megaads-vn/api-gateway) is also recommended to build a completely development environment for microservice.
+- Combine with [API Gateway](https://github.com/megaads-vn/api-gateway) is also recommended to build a completely development environment for microservice.

 ## Installation